tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/腾讯云游戏多媒体引擎GME服务等级协议_intl.md

 Service Downtime: The aggregated minutes during which the Service is unavailable within a Service Month.
 Each minute is considered as one measurement point for GME service.
 The sum of the measurement points of which the Service is unavailable during a Service Month shall be the Service Downtime calculated in minutes for such Service Month.

-2. **Service Availability/ Service Success Rate**
+ ## 2. Service Availability/ Service Success Rate

-2.1. **Calculation of Service Availability**
+#### 2.1.
+Calculation of Service Availability

 Service Availability = (1 - Service Downtime calculated in minutes within a Service Month / total time of a Service Month calculated in minutes) × 100%

-2.2. **Service Availability/ Standard Indicator**
+#### 2.2.Service Availability/ Standard Indicator

 The Service Availability of the Service provided by Tencent Cloud will be no less than 99.95%.
 You are entitled to the compensation as set forth in Section 3 below if the Service Availability fails to meet the aforementioned standard, other than in any circumstance as provided for in the release of liabilities provisions below.

 If it takes less than 5 minutes for the Service to recover from malfunction, such period shall not be counted into Service Downtime.
 Service Downtime means the time period starting from the malfunction to the recovery back to normal use, which shall include the time period for maintenance.

-3. **Service Compensation**
+#### 3. Service Compensation

 In respect of this Service, if the Service Availability fails to meet the aforementioned standard, you will be entitled to compensations in accordance with the following terms:

-3.1. **Standards of Compensation**
+#### 3.1 Standards of Compensation

-3.1.1    Compensations will be made in the form of voucher by Tencent Cloud, and you should follow the rules for using the voucher (including the valid term; for details, please refer to the rules of vouchers published on Tencent Cloud’s official website).
+1. Compensations will be made in the form of voucher by Tencent Cloud, and you should follow the rules for using the voucher (including the valid term; for details, please refer to the rules of vouchers published on Tencent Cloud’s official website).
 You cannot redeem such voucher for cash or request to issue an invoice for such voucher.
 Such voucher can only be used to purchase the Service by using your Tencent Cloud account.
 You cannot use the voucher to purchase other services of Tencent Cloud, nor should you give the voucher to a third party for consideration or for free.

-3.1.2    If the Service Availability for a Service Month fails to meet the standard, the amount of compensation will be calculated for such month independently, and the aggregate amount shall be no more than the applicable monthly service fee paid by you for such month (the monthly service fee referred herein shall exclude the portion deducted by a voucher or promotional credits, due to discounted service fee or otherwise deducted).
+2. If the Service Availability for a Service Month fails to meet the standard, the amount of compensation will be calculated for such month independently, and the aggregate amount shall be no more than the applicable monthly service fee paid by you for such month (the monthly service fee referred herein shall exclude the portion deducted by a voucher or promotional credits, due to discounted service fee or otherwise deducted).

 | Service    Availability for a Service Month | Value    of Compensation Voucher |
 | ------------------------------------------- | -------------------------------- |